 - Butter: Again, the Spanish version is made with just flour, water, and salt, so that's what we have stuck to in this recipe.
 But, you can add dairy-free butter if you prefer.

-- Milk: While not a common ingredient, milk or milk ingredients are sometimes found in churros, especially restaurant or packaged varieties.
-Just use water.
+- Milk: While not a common ingredient, milk or milk ingredients are sometimes found in churros, especially in restaurant or packaged varieties.
+We just use water.

 - Flour: Use all-purpose flour for this recipe.
 You can also try a 1:1 gluten-free flour blend, though we haven't made churros this way.

-- Oil: To fry the churros.
-Use a neutral vegetable oil with a high smoke point like canola oil, corn oil, or peanut oil.
+- Oil: For the dough and to fry the churros.
+Use a neutral vegetable oil with a high smoke point, like canola oil, corn oil, or peanut oil.

-- Cinnamon: Part of the outer coating, cinnamon gives a warm, sweet flavor.
-Make sure to use Ceylon cinnamon over cassia cinnamon as it's healthier for you and tastes better.
+- Cinnamon: One part of the outer coating, cinnamon provides a warm, sweet flavor.
+Make sure to use Ceylon cinnamon over cassia cinnamon as it’s healthier for you and tastes better.

 - Chocolate: A typical dip for both Spanish and Mexican churros is thick hot chocolate.
 We use dark chocolate mixed with coconut milk for a decadent (but dairy-free) option.